 The Agile temptation

 Agile vendors draw people in by the promise to deliver products quicker.
 There are few Executives in the world who are not going to want this.
-Often this is within the part of the business (Software and Information Systems) that has been notoriously problematic historically (relative to delivery) with a track-record of routinely exceeding project budgets.
+Often this is within the part of the business (Software and Information Systems) that has been notoriously problematic historically (relative to delivery) with a track record of routinely exceeding project budgets.
 Put these factors together, and Agile becomes a very easy sell, almost regardless of the price tag.
-However, there are some highly questionable tactics by some leading Agile vendors, as are described below.
+However, there are some highly questionable tactics by some leading Agile vendors, as described below.
 Whole industries have been born around ‘new’ methods; as you cannot sell a set of values and principles.

 Sadly far too often: